 For many families, the real task is not choosing the perfect tool on the first day.
 It is turning scattered account knowledge into a maintained system.
 A legacy contact, a password manager, digital photos, estate documents and trusted contacts all become more useful when they are connected by clear notes.
 That is the purpose of a digital legacy vault in the Essentials category: to make important information findable, understandable and responsibly shared when it matters.

-FAQs about legacy contact settings checklist
+FAQs about What legacy contact settings should families check

 What legacy contact settings should families check?